 Appearance and Design: Quite basic in the free version but has a large collection of themes available with the higher paying plans.

 Search Engine Optimization: Barebones in the free plan.
 With the Business or eCommerce Plan, you can install plugins to massively improve it.

 There’s a lot to be said about WordPress; it’s the dominant blogging platform after all.
 The first thing to know is that two different platforms are bearing the same name, WordPress.com, and WordPress.org.
 Since they provide different sorts of services, it’s important to know how they differ.
-To put it simply, WordPress.com is an online blogging platform whereas WordPress.org is an open-source software that you can use to build a website of your own.
+To put it simply, WordPress.com is an online blogging platform whereas WordPress.org is open-source software that you can use to build a website of your own.
 For now, let’s look at the two individually.

 WordPress.com is a blogging platform that will allow you to set up a site quickly, even if you are a beginner to web design.
 While it is not the most intuitive platform out there, it is still quite easy to pick up and use.
 While the free version comes with dozens of nice themes, upgrading can grant you access to a much wider range of themes designed for a wide variety of sites.
 The free version will give you a subdomain (eg, yourblog.wordpress.com) along with WordPress ads but upgrading to any of their paid plans will give you access to an ad-free domain.

 If you are a hobby blogger then the free plan for WordPress.com can provide you with most features you could ask for to create a simple blog.
 The editor is simple enough to use once you get used to it and the interface is well-designed.
 It also allows you to check the stats for your site and delivers insights that you can use to understand your audience.
 However, photographers, musicians, or anyone else who deals in content with large file sizes should be wary of the 3 GB Storage Space.